analshahrani/assignment-1/Use cases.md

 #USE CASE 1:
-Title: Determine License and Vulnerability Information of SW Packages 1.Primary Actor: Corporate Manager
+<b>Title:</b> Determine License and Vulnerability Information of SW Packages
+1.Primary Actor: Corporate Manager
  2.Goal in Context: The corporate manager is able to determine license and vulnerability from information from provided SW project and project information
 3.Stakeholders: